globocom/gcloud-utils/README.md

 ## BigQuery

-Ypu can use the CLI or the python module to run a query in [BigQuery](https://bigquery.cloud.google.com).
+You can use the CLI or the python module to run a query in [BigQuery](https://bigquery.cloud.google.com).

 ### Using CLI